free UK Mainland delivery

 The list is endless but here are a few suggestions.
 Village halls, community centres, churches and other places of worship including mosques, temples and chapels, church halls, wedding venues, restaurants, outside caterers, businesses, farmer’s markets, antique dealers, social clubs, charities, youth clubs, scouts and guides, training centres, conference centres, toddler groups, playgroups, nurseries, primary schools, secondary schools, academies, colleges, universities, GP surgeries, dental surgeries, hospices and hospitals.

 Yes, yes and yes.
 Have a folding table in your home and you will wonder how you lived without one.
 Save wear and tear to your kitchen or dining table and use a folding table instead for crafting, sewing, painting, as additional tabling at Christmas or for other family gatherings.
 You can use your folding table outside for summer parties and BBQs and then pop it in the garage, a cupboard, under the bed or behind the sofa when it is not needed.
-Folding tables have been invaluable for those who found themselves working from home, with nowhere to put their lap top or PC.
-With limited space in the home, a folding table can be used during the working day and then folded away to return your room into domestic bliss for the out of office hours.
+Folding tables have been invaluable for those who found themselves working from home, with nowhere to put their laptop or PC.
+With limited space in the home, our work from home table and chair set can be used during the working day and then folded away to return your room into domestic bliss for the out of office hours.

 There are certainly some folding tables that we recommend you try and avoid as you will be disappointed with their performance and we want to help you identify where there are pitfalls.
 Some tables are still made with old-fashioned sliding clips to release the legs.
 The clip can be a real finger trap and these are definitely not suitable for use by children or anyone who isn’t built like a sumo wrestler as they are normally really heavy too.
 We mentioned plywood pasting tables as not being strong enough.
 They are fine for the job for which they are intended, wallpaper pasting but beyond that should not be used for other tasks as they will sag in the middle.
 You may be tempted to consider purchasing folding tables with a moulded plastic top as these can also be picked up for very little cost, but again the durability of these type of tables is very questionable.
 We know this because we have customers who have purchased them for their organisation and then come back to us, as they know our folding tables last much longer.